 Many foreign entrepreneurs and companies are interested in pursuing business activities in Switzerland or incorporating in Switzerland, but their main concern is whether it is worth it regarding taxation.
-However, Switzerland is considered one of the most advantageous locations to register a company in Europe and one of the main advantages is precisely the favorable tax system and business – friendly environment.
+The short answer is: yes.
+Switzerland is considered one of the most advantageous locations to register a company in Europe and one of its major advantages is precisely the favorable taxation system and a business-friendly environment.

 Corporate taxation in Switzerland